provocon/coremedia-build-docker/README.md

 ## Availability

 This container can be used via the canonical name `provocon/coremedia-build`.
-The tag `latest` should be expected to usable for the latest release by [CoreMedia][coremedia].
+The tag `latest` should be expected to be usable for the latest release by [CoreMedia][coremedia].

 Tags are named after the first release for which the implemented changes are required.
 Thus, `1801` can be used for releases e.g. cms-9-1801 and onwards.
 `1904` is the last release intended for CMS-9 and LiveContext 3, while `1907`
 is the first release for CMCC-10, which can be used at least up to CMCC-10-2004.
-The latest Tag works with - at least again - CMCC-11-2301.
+The latest Tag works with - at least again - CMCC-11-2304.

 Unpublished, daily builds are available from the [GitHub][github] and [GitLab][gitlab] project registries.